As covered in Grasshopper's introduction to SMS compliance, the local number (10DLC) registration process has two primary objectives:

 - Include or link to your business’s privacy policy within the document.

-- Upload a copy of the document with your SMS registration form and include a link to it when writing your answer in the form.
+- Upload a copy of the document used for opt-in as part of your SMS registration form.

 Customer Opts in to Text Exchange with a Marketing Keyword